-

 1

 Virgil Second has a problem that is not so easily solved.
 His ranking among the eighteen grandchildren of Lillian would probably be ninth.
 Unless it was eighth or tenth.
-He doesn’t carry the “bad boy” cache that gets cousin Chucky attention from girls—probably—just as much as it gets attention from cops.
-Nor is he quite up to the level of the flipside of his cousin Kelly who recently met the prime minister as the result of having won a speech context.
-As our narrator points out with a peculiarly form of viciousness: Virgil is a boy just built for the Bell Curve.
-Or, in other word, his major malfunction is that he is so completely average that there isn’t even anything about his average quality that sticks out.
-He is a seventh-grade student so dislocated from being interesting that he accounts vanilla ice cream, bad sitcoms and ginger ale as the highlight of his life.
-Memo to Virgil: in America, being a kid who whose favorite soft drink is ginger ale does make you stick out, so head south, young man!
+He doesn’t carry the “bad boy” cache that gets cousin Chucky attention from girls just as much as it gets attention from cops.
+Nor is he quite up to the level of the flip side of his cousin Kelly who recently met the prime minister as the result of winning a speech contest.
+As our narrator points out with a peculiar form of viciousness: Virgil is a boy just built for the bell curve.
+Or, in other words, his major problem is that he is so completely average that there isn’t even anything about his average quality that sticks out.
+He is a seventh-grade student so dislocated from being interesting that he counts vanilla ice cream, bad sitcoms, and ginger ale as the highlights of his life.

 -